 General Event Rules

 Synergy Dance Competition reserves the right to communicate with you using the email provided in the registration system.
+If your email is updated it is critical that you contact our office.
+Please ensure that your mailing address is accurate in your online account.

 No performer may enter this competition as an independent entry, all routines must be registered with a studio.